Study and Research

 and with guests, the house, its objects and the neighbourhood.

 The newest Ashram House was opened in 2012 to provide accommodation for Ashram members acting as volunteers in Burngreave Ashram.
 This is Ashram House, 6 Andover Street Sheffied S3 9EG.

-In addition to the Community houses, there are several flats/bedsits attached to Burngreave Ashram, used by asylum seekers, students from overseas, or Ashram volunteers.
+In addition to the Community houses, there are four flats/bedsits attached to Burngreave Ashram on Spital Hill, for new people to come and join us to work with us as volunteers.

 Celebration of Grace Vincent